ixaxaar/monoid.space/src/Lean/dataStructures.md

   | succ : Nat → Nat -- every such object has a succeeding object
 ```

 Here, we define natural numbers by defining the element `zero` and the function `succ` that adds 1 to any given integer (creates the successive natural number) i.e. `succ zero` is 1, `succ (succ zero)` is two and so on.
 This is similar to Peano arithmetic and is foundational in type theory.
-In practice, Lean optimizes this to use machine integers for efficiency.
+In practice, `Nat` is a pre-defined type and Lean optimizes this to use machine integers for efficiency.

 ```lean
 def one := succ zero
 ```

-`Nat` is also a pre-defined type in Lean.
 Arithmetic operations can now be defined on `Nat` like addition and multiplicattion:

 ```lean
 def add : Nat → Nat → Nat